jbefus/nvim/README.md

       </p>

-This plugin is very powerful for HTML and XML editing, a niche which currently seems underfilled in Vim land.
+This plugin is very powerful for HTML and XML editing, a niche which currently seems under-filled in Vim land.
 (As opposed to HTML/XML _inserting_, for which many plugins are available).
 Adding, changing, and removing pairs of tags simultaneously is a breeze.